 I did my doula training with Developing Doulas.
 If you've looked into doulas there's a good chance you've heard of Maddie McMahon - my first point of contact when I took the leap.
 Her warm voice and guidance instantly told me I was in the right place♥.
 The course gives a strong grounding in the physiological, philosophical, and emotional aspects of birth with a heavy focus on respect, communication, openness, connection, and compassion.I also have a counselling skills qualification, completed a trauma debriefing short course with Mia Scotland (she's fab!), I am undertaking 3-Step Rewind training with the wonderful Ellie Cook - doula, NLP Master this spring.
 I have an AGORED accredited Breastfeeding Peer Support qualification, and once I have the time plan to enhance that with further training.

 What is your experience?

-My experience with birth includes my own, the many stories I have listened to, the teachings of my training courses, and the large amount of research I have done and continue to do) before during and since then.
-For attending births myself I am brand new.
-This is reflected in my pricing, and as explained below you are benefitting from the experience of my incredible mentor, too.I previously volunteered with Flying Start, running a breastfeeding support group as a qualified peer supporter.
+My experience with birth includes my amazing full doula package client, my own, the many stories I have listened to, the teachings of my training courses, and the large amount of research I have done and continue to do) before during and since then.
+I have attended a beautiful birth, and look forward to gaining further birth experience.
+That I am on my journey to full birth doula recognition is reflected in my pricing, and as explained below you are benefitting from the experience of my incredible mentor, too.I previously volunteered with Flying Start, running a breastfeeding support group as a qualified peer supporter.
 I loved the welcoming safe space we created, and used my knowledge and experience to help breastfeeding mums.My experience supporting people, using my listening skills and helping people feel valued and held have been practiced for roughly the last 23 years.
 I have been 'doulaing' people for most of my life, including doulaing someone through cancer diagnosis and treatment.